Jack3Dz/user-register/README.md

 $ cd user-register
 ```

-After accessing the application directory, you will need to build docker containers, since we have two applications, we do this separately, starting with the backend, run the following command:
+After accessing the application directory and created .env file, you will need to build docker containers, since we have two applications, we do this separately, starting with the backend, run the following command:

 ```sh
 $ cd backend